JonesAndrew12/JonesAndrew12/README.md

 - 👋 Hi, I’m @JonesAndrew12
 - 👀 I’m interested in devoloping apps and combining then with the application of machine learning
 - 🌱 I’m currently doing my pre final year in btech articial intelligence and machine learning
-- 💞️ I’m looking to collaborate on devoloping user friendly apps and apps that really help making people's life easier
+- 💞️ I’m looking to collaborate on devoloping user friendly apps, that really help making people's life easier
 - 📫 You can reach me on insta @_mr.lovely_poison_

 <!---